How to Talk About Collared Shirts

 A one piece collar is a type of collar that is not stitched on, but is actually a single piece with the shirt, woven or knit continuously, and does not use a collar band.
 This allows it to create a smooth, soft roll the whole way through.
 Most of the other collar styles here can be one-piece collars, but these are relatively rare, as it is hard to sew a shirt together like this, and also hard to make a fabric and fusible combination that rolls just right.
 I believe that the term capri collar also refers to a one piece collar, but this is not very clear from my research.

-Sometimes the outer layer of fabric is bigger than the inner layer—this causes it to roll downward in a certain way.
-The details of collar roll depend on the size of the collar (the length of the points, the height of the collar above the collar band, the proportions and shape of the collar, the kind of fusible used, the button position on a button down collar, the fabric specifics...
+Sometimes, on a button down collar, the actual length of the collar points (to the button hole) is longer than the height from the button to the top of the collar.
+This can call the collar to roll in and out in a certain way.
+The details of collar roll depend on the size of the collar (the length of the points, the height of the collar above the collar band or above the buttoning point, the proportions and shape of the collar, the lining used used, the button position on a button down collar, the fabric specifics...
 There are a lot of factors here.
 As with a lapel roll on a jacket, a collar roll is something menswear aficionados go crazy for.
 I discuss it further below around button down collars.

 How to talk about collar styles